 David A. Wilson is a 1999 graduate of Rowan University with a B.A. in communication radio/TV/film.
 He was born and raised in Newark, N.J. but currently lives between Los Angeles, CA and Salvador, Bahia, Brazil.

 David A. Wilson wrote, co-directed and was the subject of the award-winning documentary film "Meeting David Wilson," which chronicled his journey through his family's past to find answers to America's racial divide.
 David learned of a plantation in North Carolina where his family was once enslaved, and subsequently discovered that the plantation is owned today by a 62-year-old white man -- also named David Wilson -- who is a direct descendant of his family's former enslavers.
 This leads to a momentous encounter between these two men who share the same name, but whose ancestors were on the opposite sides of freedom, when they engage in a difficult yet candid exchange about race in America.

-About the Program - An Lecture, Film & Conversation
+A Lecture, Film Screening & Conversation

 The documentary film about the journalist's journey to find answers to America's Racial Divide